Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 9 Desember 2024 10.10.51 UTC
+- WIB: Senin, 9 Desember 2024 11.31.59 UTC
-- WITA: Senin, 9 Desember 2024 11.10.51 UTC
+- WITA: Senin, 9 Desember 2024 12.31.59 UTC
-- WIT: Senin, 9 Desember 2024 12.10.51 UTC
+- WIT: Senin, 9 Desember 2024 13.31.59 UTC

 Kutipan Inspiratif:
-"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
-But I simply smiled and said.
-Gods gift."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: friendship
+Kategori: motivational